nirdeshdwa/anime_dcgan/README.md

 4. Login to your account
 5. Copy the authorization key after logging in
 6. Paste in the input field and press enter
-7. You'll get an acknowledgement after the drive is mounted
+7. You'll get an acknowledgment after the drive is mounted

 > Mount drive in '/content/drive'

-> Drive can be asccessed from the folder icon on the left or '/content/drive/My Drive'
+> Drive can be accessed from the folder icon on the left or '/content/drive/My Drive'